haveneersrobin/GildedRose-Refactoring-Kata/TypeScript/APPROACH.md

 ##### Item subclasses

 The file `app/helpers.ts` contains helper functions to distinguish the different types of items.
 At first I considered creating new classes extending from `Item` (e.g. `ConjuredItem`) with their own `changeQuality` methods.
-This way, however, I would have to change the test file (e.g. using new/different constructors) or the `Item` class itself, and I think that is not allowed and this was not allowed according to the instructions.
+This way, however, I would have to change the test file (e.g. using new/different constructors) or the `Item` class itself, and I think that is not allowed according to the instructions.

 ##### Unit tests for helper functions